danielathome19/AP-Computer-Science/Notes/Unit_06.md

 Sorting algorithms provide us with different approaches to sorting an array -- of which there are MANY different possible choices.
 For now, we will learn strictly **comparison-based sorting** methods; i.e., comparing numbers and placing them in either *ascending* (least to greatest) or *descending* (greatest to least) order.
 You can find visualizations of these algorithms [here](https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html).

 Let's look at a few of the most elementary sorting algorithms -- bubble sort, insertion sort, and selection sort.
-These implementations are all in ascending order, but you can easily change them to descending order by changing the comparison operator inside the **if** statement from `>` to `<`.
+These implementations are all in ascending order, but you can easily change them to descending order by changing the comparison operator inside the conditional statement from `>` to `<`.

 #### Bubble Sort
 ...